Inflammation of the appendix is called appendicitis.

 • Monitor vital signs.

-• Avoid analgesics as it subside the pain that will make the examination ineffective.
+• Avoid analgesics as it subsides the pain that will make the examination ineffective.

 • Avoid hot application over abdomen as it may cause the appendix to rupture.

 • Pain relief medicines are given.

 • Monitor vital signs at an interval of half an hour for two hours.